 • Using recent selling prices as a guide to rental values (skip to article)

-• Factors/relative values (skip to article)
+• Adapting the Council Tax system (skip to article)

-• Banding (skip to article)
+• Valuations and banding generally (skip to article)

 • Appeals (skip to article)

 • Regular revaluations (skip to article)

 1. Estimating the total tax base for UK residential land.

 People are more familiar with selling prices than with rental values, so let's start with Savills' January 2015 summary to set the scene: